Translate

 J-884 F-16B 314 Sqn KLu.

-J-368 F-16B 314Sqn This was the last unit to convert to the F-16 commencing in 1990, and their final disbandment came on the 6th of July 1995.
+J-368 F-16B 314Sqn.
+This was the last unit to convert to the F-16, commencing in 1990, and its final disbandment occurred on July 6, 1995.

 J-202 F-16A 322Sqn (Polly Grey) KLU.